akshay-rakheja/Trading-Algos/Bollinger_Bands_RSI/README.md

 # Alpaca client
-client = HistoricalDataClient(
+client = REST(config.APCA_API_KEY_ID, config.APCA_API_SECRET_KEY)
-   config.APCA_API_KEY_ID, config.APCA_API_SECRET_KEY)

 ```

 In the code block above, we are setting the logging tool so we can log our bot output.
 This will help us better understand the current status of the bot.
 The above snippet also initializes the key parameters we will be using to make API calls through Alpaca. `ALPACA_BASE_URL` is used to access the trading API that Alpaca provides.
 You might notice that this url has its value set to `https://paper-api.alpaca.markets`.
 This gets you access to a paper trading account once you register with Alpaca.
 It is always a good idea to try a new strategy using a paper trading account first.
 Once you are confident enough to trade with real money, this url can be changed to `https://api.alpaca.markets`.
-We will be using alpaca-py’s HistoricalDataClient method to get the latest bar data for our trading pair `BTCUSD`.
-To complete a request to Alpaca using `alpaca-py`, we need to pass our Alpaca’s Key ID and Secret Key.
+We will be using alpaca_trade_api’s REST client to get the latest bar data for our trading pair `BTCUSD`.
+To complete a request to Alpaca using `alpaca_trade_api`, we need to pass our Alpaca’s Key ID and Secret Key.
 This information needs to be kept secret since anyone with access to your KeyID and Secret Key can access your Alpaca account.
 To keep these credentials secret, I have defined them in a file called config.py.

 ```
 trading_pair = 'BTCUSD'